MOOCs: taxonomy of 8 types of MOOC

 Transfer MOOCs literally take existing courses and decant them into a MOOC platform, on the pedagogic assumption that they are teacher-led and many rely on a ‘name’ of the institution or academic to attract learners.
 The pedagogic assumption is that of transfer from teacher and course content to learner.
 Many mimic the traditional academic course with lectures, short quizzes, set texts and assessments.
 You could describe them as being on the cutting edge of tradition.
 Coursera courses largely fall into this category.

 Made MOOCs tend to more innovative in their use of video, avoiding talking heads in favour of Khan Academy or Udacity hand on board sequences.
 They also tend to have more of a formal, quality driven approach to the creation of material and more crafted and challenging assignments, problem solving and various levels of sophisticated software-driven interactive experiences.
 Peer work and peer-assessment, used to cope with the high teacher-student ratios.
+These tend to be more vocational in nature, VOOCs (Vocational Open ONine Courses), where the aim is to acquire a skill or skills.
 Udacity take this approach.
+Remember that Thrun and Norvig were not academics but corporate researchers working for Google.

 Synchronous MOOCs have a fixed start date, tend to have fixed deadlines for assignments and assessments and a clear end date.
 They often around the agricultural, academic calendar.
 For example, Coursera offer courses on strict startand end dates with clear deadlines for assignment.
 Udacity started with their ‘hexamester’ 7 week courses with fixed start dates.
 Many argue that this helps motivation and aligns teacher availability and student cohort work.